Harlem riot of 1943: Underlying issues

 In a piece for the Berkeley Journal of Sociology, academic L. Alex Swan attributes the riot to a disparity between the promoted values of American democracy and the conditions of Black citizens, in both the North and the South.
 Swan cites, for example, that the segregation of Blacks in the armed forces continued while the United States fought for "freedom."
 Charles Lawrence of Fisk University described "resentment of status given Negro members of the armed forces" as "perhaps the greatest single psychological factor in the making of the Harlem riot", as Bandy came to represent Black soldiers and Collins came to represent white suppression.

 When Franklin D. Roosevelt gave his Four Freedoms speech, calling for freedom of speech, freedom of worship, freedom from want, and freedom from fear for people "everywhere in the world", many African Americans felt they never had such freedoms themselves.
 They became willing to fight for them domestically.
-Michael Harrington described the Black resident of Harlem as a "second-class citizen in his own neighborhood".
-Black soldiers also enlisted from the South, where Blacks suffered under Jim Crow and most had been disenfranchised since the turn of the century, excluded from the political system altogether.
+Michael Harrington described the Black resident of Harlem as a "second-class citizen in his own neighborhood."
+Black soldiers also enlisted from the South, where Blacks suffered under Jim Crow and most had been disenfranchised since well before the turn of the century, excluded from the political system altogether.

 After the Harlem Riot of 1935 caused widespread destruction, La Guardia ordered a commission to pinpoint its underlying causes.
-He appointed the historian E. Franklin Frazier as head of the commission, who wrote that "economic and social forces created a state of emotional tension which sought release upon the slightest provocation".
+He appointed the historian E. Franklin Frazier as head of the commission, who wrote that "economic and social forces created a state of emotional tension which sought release upon the slightest provocation."
 The report listed several "economic and social forces" that worked against Blacks, including discrimination in employment and city services, overcrowding in housing, and police brutality.
 Specifically, it criticized New York City Police Commissioner Lewis Joseph Valentine and New York City Hospitals Commissioner Sigismund S. Goldwater, both of whom responded with criticisms of the report.
 Conflicted, La Guardia asked academic Alain LeRoy Locke to analyze both accounts and assess the situation.
 Locke wrote confidentially to La Guardia that Valentine was blameworthy and listed several areas for immediate improvement, such as health and education.
 Publicly, Locke published an article in the Survey Graphic which blamed the 1935 riot on the state of affairs in New York that La Guardia inherited.

 Communally, conditions for Black Harlemites improved by 1943, with better employment in civil services, for instance.
-Economic problems became exacerbated under wartime conditions; new war and non-war industries and business continued to discriminate against Blacks.
+Economic problems became exacerbated under wartime conditions; new war and non-war industries and businesses continued to discriminate against Blacks.
 Though new projects such as the Harlem River Houses were intended to expand Black housing, by 1943, overall Harlem housing had deteriorated as new construction slowed due to diversion of efforts to the war, and buildings were destroyed in preparation for replacement.
 Although the state of African-Americans improved relative to society, individuals could not accelerate their own progress.